Childhood Practice (BA)

-The high-quality BA Childhood Practice part-time degree programme at the University of Edinburgh is aimed at those wishing to mix study with work.
+The high-quality BA Childhood Practice part-time degree programme at the University of Edinburgh caters to those wishing to mix study with work.

-It has been designed to meet the new Standard in Childhood Practice and students who successfully achieve the BACP are able to apply for registration as a manager/lead practitioner with the Scottish Social Services Council (SSSC).
+It has been designed to meet the Standard in Childhood Practice and students who successfully achieve the degree are able to apply for registration as a manager or lead practitioner with the Scottish Social Services Council (SSSC).

-The programme will build on the students' previous work and study experience.
-Students carry out three years of part-time/evening study in order to gain a BA in Childhood Practice.
+The programme will build on your previous work and study experience.
+You will carry out three years of part-time/evening study and have the opportunity to study in the following areas: